armeggaddon/Linear-Programming-using-Python-PuLP/README.md

 To optimize her earnings, how many hours per week should Shilpa allocate to working at Job X and Job Y, considering she earns $40 per hour at Job X and $30 per hour at Job Y?

+This can be solved using Python PuLP package and the same is demonstrated in the Notebook.